uspnick/ResponsiveMenuBar/README.md

 01.html ...
 08.html  - empty files with titles to test menu.html

 common.js - is used in 01.html ...
-08.html to post Message to the parent about a click to hide a menu (if it is open).
+08.html to post Message to the parent to tarnslate a mouse click inside iframe.

 common.css - is used in 01.html ...
 08.html to set fonts